interstar/ThoughtStorms/README.rst

 What's Here?
 ------------

-* The beginnings of a plugin type for "Wikish", the UseMod derived markup language I use in SdiDesk.

 * The beginnings of a script to convert pages from flat text files (I've exported mine from UseMod) into SFW's json format

 * A Vagrantfile and install.sh script that lets me set up SFW (the node.js / CoffeeScript server) in a Vagrant / VirtualBox on my local machine

+* The plugin type for "Wikish", the UseMod derived markup language I use in SdiDesk, has now moved to https://github.com/interstar/wiki-plugin-wikish

 A (Rough) Road Map